supremebeing7/spaghetti-refactory/_posts/2016-07-07-shut-those-pesky-warnings-off-in-ruby-tests.md

     RUBYOPT="-W0" rspec

-(Tested working on my machine runniny Ruby 2.2.x, and according to [this StackOverflow post](http://stackoverflow.com/questions/5591509/suppress-ruby-warnings-when-running-specs/28098594#28098594), it also works on 2.1.x, 2.14.x, and 2.3.x.)
+(Tested working on my machine running Ruby 2.2.x, and according to [this StackOverflow post](http://stackoverflow.com/questions/5591509/suppress-ruby-warnings-when-running-specs/28098594#28098594), it also works on 2.1.x, 2.14.x, and 2.3.x.)

 Great, it works!
 But... how?

 In my Googling, I found little info about `RUBYOPT`.
 [One documentation page](http://www.tutorialspoint.com/ruby/ruby_environment_variables.htm) defined it thus:
-> Command-line options passed to Ruby interpreter.
-Ignored in taint mode (Where $SAFE is greater than 0).
+<blockquote> Command-line options passed to Ruby interpreter.
+Ignored in taint mode (Where $SAFE is greater than 0).</blockquote>

 Okay...
 Kind of helpful.
 So, it seems to me that whatever is stored in `RUBYOPT` gets run as a flag on the Ruby program (in my case, `rspec`).